mduez/mduez.github.io/docs/Teaching/on-science.md

 Having said all of this, I realize that the free time and expertise of each of us are limited, and practical considerations often force us to simply take the word of what we take to be relevant experts.
-This is perfectly rational.
+This can be perfectly rational.
 However, remember that your access to these experts is often mediated.
 Journalists are given to misunderstanding and sensationalism, so exercise due care.
-Also, remember that agnosticism, a simple decision that one does not know whether or not to believe, is often also rational.
-Finally, be aware that when a scientist gives an opinion outside his or her field of expertise, this opinion should be weighted no more heavily than that of anyone else.
+Agnosticism, a simple decision that one does not know whether or not to believe, is often also rational.
+Finally, any trust in scientists should be contingent on their adhering to the scientific method; if on any subject dissent from a party line subjects one to funding or career censure, or if potential hires are required to take ideological loyalty oaths (e.g. "diversity statements"), one can be sure that the scientific method is not operative on matters related to this subject, and the statements on it of compromised scientists and organizations should be evaluated as one would any other admitted partisan.
+Naturally, it is also true that when a scientist gives an opinion outside his or her field of expertise, this opinion should be weighted no more heavily than that of anyone else.
+This of course applies to the essay you are reading.

 ## Science and other disciplines in the cultivation of the intellect